 For Harish, working on medical imaging technology gives him motivation to work and publish research.
 “You can’t do a PhD for the sake of doing a PhD.
 You have to find something you truly care about, because you will have to push yourself when no one else will push you,” he says.

-“If games weren’t that cool, people wouldn’t still be playing them.
+“If games weren’t that cool, people would still be playing them.
 But if medical imaging were better, it could save someone’s life,” he says.

 At the HIT Lab NZ, he works alongside Dr Niels de Ruiter and Dr Alex Chernoglazov.
 He also works with Dr Phil Butler and Dr Anthony Butler, the father-son team behind the MARS group.
 Niels reconstructs the colour 2D images from the raw scans, and Alex works on creating visual models from the 3D information from the MARS scanner (a process called rendering).